New Patients 757-216-9914

 Emergency Dental Problems

-Our emergency dental treatments address a variety of dental problems, including:
+We treat a variety of urgent dental issues, including:

-Have you just lost a permanent tooth?
-Pick it up by its crown, rinse it with cold water, and keep it in your mouth inside of your cheek.
-Keeping the tooth moist will increase the chance that we can reattach the tooth.
-You may also attempt to place the tooth back in its socket gently.
-Place the tooth in the socket and gently bite down.
+• Knocked-Out Tooth: If you’ve lost a permanent tooth, pick it up by the crown, rinse it with cold water, and place it inside your cheek to keep it moist.
+This helps increase the chance we can reattach it.
+You can also try gently putting the tooth back in its socket and bite down softly.

 Emergency Dentistry FAQs

-What Should I Do If My Jaw Is Fractured?
+What Should I Do If My Jaw Is Broken?

 Should I Be Worried If My Tooth Is Sensitive?

-What Items Should I Include In My Emergency Dental Kit?
+What Should I Include in My Emergency Dental Kit?

 • Latex-free gloves